Turquoise Colored Sauce Plate

 Estimated Shipping Widget will be displayed here!

-The turquoise glare is achieved through the meticulous process of kneading the kiln’s house blended pigment and seed of celadon into the clay.
+The turquoise glare is achieved through a meticulous process of kneading the kiln’s house-blended pigment and celadon seed into the clay.
 The celadon seed illuminates into this unique heartwarming blue once cooked in the kiln.

-The sauce plate is the smallest of the Soryu Kiln's series, and perhaps the most dexter in skill.
-The grooves made by Tobikanna is very fine, and forms a spiral.
+The sauce plate is the smallest of the Soryu Kiln's series, and perhaps the most dexterous in skill.
+The grooves made by tobikanna are very fine, and forms a spiral.
 One can enjoy the lighter glare of celadon and the darker shades made by the grooves.
-This is can be used for any of your small appetizers, or simply for your sauce.
+This sauce place can be used for any of your small appetizers, or simply for your sauce.

 DETAILS